Skip to main content

 Summer Institute Discover the USA

-The Office of International Affairs at the University of Maryland (UMD) is excited to welcome the 2025 Summer Institute Discover the USA sponsored by the German- American Fulbright Commission.
-From August- September 2025, twenty-four Fulbright undergraduate students from across Germany will take part in a four-week immersive program to explore US culture and global leadership development through community engagement.
+The Office of International Affairs at the University of Maryland (UMD) welcomed 24 German Fulbright students through the 2025 Summer Institute Discover the USA sponsored by the German-American Fulbright Commission.
+This four-week immersive program was designed to blend cultural immersion, leadership training and community engagement.

 Host Institution